zl2876/bacteriaGAN/README.md

 Change the `--dataroot` and `--name` to your own dataset's path and model's name.
 Use `--gpu_ids 0,1,..` to train on multiple GPUs and `--batch_size` to change the batch size.
 Add `--direction BtoA` if you want to train a model to transfrom from class B to A.

 - Testing

 `python test.py --dataroot /content/gdrive/"My Drive"/finalproject/AB --direction BtoA --model pix2pix --name dibas_pix2pix`

 Change the `--dataroot`, `--name`, and `--direction` to be consistent with your trained model's configuration and how you want to transform images.
-Outputs will be saved in `./results/dibas_pix2pix/tesst_latest/images/`.
+Outputs will be saved in as a zip file in `/content/gdrive/"My Drive"/finalproject/pix2pix_results.zip`.

 ### Classifier train/test